AdguardTeam/KnowledgeBaseDNS/docs/public-dns/structured-dns-errors.md

 ## What Structured DNS Errors are

-When a request to an advertising or tracking domain is blocked, the user may see empty spaces on a website or may not even notice that DNS filtering occurred.
+When a request to an advertising or tracking domain is blocked, the user may see blank spaces on a website or may not even notice that DNS filtering has occurred.
 However, if an entire website is blocked at the DNS level, the user will be completely unable to access the page.
 When trying to access a blocked website, the user may see a generic "This site can't be reached" error displayed by the browser.

 !["This site can't be reached" error](https://cdn.adtidy.org/content/blog/dns/dns_error.png)